actiquest-dev/actiquest.github.io/README.md

 ### Meet Actiq - gamified training app for athletes powered by AI Coaches
 [!embed](https://www.youtube.com/watch?v=US8sqMuAXac)

-Actiq is gamified training app for athletes who spend $160-300/month to group trainings or remote coaching and provides adaptable AI coaches on top of Actiq app superior to Human Coaches in realtime data analysis, race day strategy, tailoring and adjusting training plans, and not kidding - personal neutrality, empathy and regular feedback (compare it to weekly calls with human coaches) unlike the competition with remote fitness coaches aggregator like Fittr or ML-driven endurance training apps like PKRS.AI and Enduco.
-Our gamified training app revolutionizes athletic training with AI coaches, using deep learning, decision intelligence, tokenized incentives (also managed by AI) and constantly learning LLM for only $20/month.
+We're Actiq (Actiquest Inc.) - gamified training app for athletes who spends $160-300/month to group trainings or remote coaching.
+Actiq provides adaptable AI coaches on top of Actiq app superior to Human Coaches in realtime data analysis, race day strategy, tailoring and adjusting training plans, and not kidding - personal neutrality, empathy and regular feedback (compare it to weekly calls with human coaches).
+Unlike the competition with remote fitness coaches aggregators like Fittr or ML-driven endurance training apps like PKRS.AI and Enduco, our gamified training app revolutionizes athletic training with AI coaches, using deep learning, decision intelligence, tokenized incentives (also managed by AI) and constantly learning LLM for only $20/month.

 ---